Skip to content

 Apply

-Undergraduate Program Director; Associate Professor of Criminology and Criminal Justice
+PhD Program Director; Professor of Criminology and Criminal Justice

-Professor Botchkovar publishes in the top journals in the fields of criminology and sociology.
-Her publications have appeared in the Journal of Quantitative Criminology, Justice Quarterly, Journal of Research in Crime and Delinquency, Social Forces, and British Journal of Criminology.
+Professor Botchkovar publishes in leading journals in the fields of criminology and sociology.
+Her publications have appeared in Criminology, Journal of Quantitative Criminology, Justice Quarterly, Journal of Research in Crime and Delinquency, Social Forces, British Journal of Criminology, and others.

 View CV